hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 .. image:: images/multi-step_withdrawal.png
    :alt: Multi-Step Withdrawal Workflow

-Example flow: successful offer and acceptance
+Example flow: withdrawal offer and acceptance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The flow shares most of its first step with the :ref:`one-step-withdrawal-workflow`
+The flow uses essentially the same initial six steps as
+the :ref:`one-step-withdrawal-workflow` above.
-above.
-We list the full step below for completeness.
+We list them in full for completeness.

 1. Customer requests withdrawal of 100 AcmeToken to ``customerParty`` using
    the Exchange UI.